Interstate 795 (Maryland): History

 The Northwest Expressway was one of the first freeways planned for construction in the state of Maryland.
 The first 4 mi section to the Owings Mills exit was completed in 1985; the remaining 5 mi were completed in 1987.

 The original plan was for the highway to run into the city of Baltimore along a similar route to that of the Baltimore Metro SubwayLink.
 Plans to extend the highway beyond its current configuration have not been sought out by highway officials in Maryland.
 This alignment would most likely have terminated at the northern terminus of Wabash Avenue (at Patterson Avenue), which parallels the elevated section of the Baltimore Metro SubwayLink.

+Future

+MDOT SHA plans to construct a diamond interchange at Dolfield Boulevard in the future.
+The construction of the interchange is to widen that section of I 795 from four to six lanes, relocate Tollgate Road, and construct new sidewalk, bicycle, drainage, stormwater management, and traffic and landscape upgrades.
+It would also improve access between Red Run Boulevard and I 795.
+A public open house was held at New Town High School on May 1, 2024.